Write data.frame to a file

 A data frame, matrix or a single-item list of data frame to be written into a file.
 Exceptions to this rule are that

-can be a list of multiple data frames if the output file format is an OpenDocument Spreadsheet (.ods, .fods), Excel .xlsx workbook, .Rdata file, or HTML file, or a variety of R objects if the output file format is RDS or JSON.
+xcan be a list of multiple data frames if the output file format is an OpenDocument Spreadsheet (.ods, .fods), Excel .xlsx workbook, .Rdata file, or HTML file, or a variety of R objects if the output file format is RDS or JSON.
 See examples.)
-To export a list of data frames to multiple files, useexport_list()
+To export a list of data frames to multiple files, useexport_list()instead.- file

 A character string naming a file.
 Must specify